Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 1: Weapon Mastery

-Your training with weapons allows you to use the mastery properties of *two* kinds of weapons of your choice with which you have proficiency, such as Longbows and Shortswords.
+Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Longbows and Shortswords.

-Whenever you finish a **:rest-long: Long Rest**, you can do *one* of the following:
+Whenever you finish a Long Rest, you can change the kinds of weapons you chose.
+For example, you could switch to using the mastery properties of Scimitars and Longswords.

-:   **Change Weapon**{ .inl } You can practice weapon drills and change the kinds of weapons you chose; or

-:   **Replace Mastery Property**{ .inl } You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property (e.g. Replace the Longbow's Slow property with the Vex property).

 --8<-- "includes/snippets/item-mastery.md"

+!!! tip "Weapon Mastery: Expanded"

+    In Crown & Misery setting, the Weapon Mastery feature are expanded to allow more flexibility, which can be found [here](../../equipment/weapon/mastery.md).

 ### Level 2: Deft Explorer